wp-cli/handbook/commands/comment/update.md

 # wp comment update

-Update one or more comments.
+Updates one or more comments.

 ### OPTIONS